plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

          Sites:                      1
          States:                     4

 Run the analysis.
-Here is an example of the output produced after you type `run` to start the analysis:
+Here is an example of the output produced (in the file _pelly.txt.Log.txt_) after you type `run` to start the analysis:

     Tree No	Lh	q12	q13	q21	q24	q31	q34	q42	q43	Root - P(0,0)	Root - P(0,1)	Root - P(1,0)	Root - P(1,1)
     1	-151.930254	66.451053	37.783888	0.000000	62.220033	23.997490	23.299393	46.110432	36.632979	0.24999	0.249981	0.250026	0.250000